conqp/mcipc/docs/source/query.rst

 -----------

 To get *basic stats* from a Minecraft server, it must enable the `Query` protocol.
-You can enable the query protocol on a Minecraft server by setting `enable-query = true` in the server's `server.properties` file.
+You can enable the query protocol on a Minecraft server by setting :code:`enable-query = true` in the server's :file:`server.properties` file.
-To specify a deviating port, you can set `query.port = <port>` in the same file.
+To specify a deviating port, you can set :code:`query.port = <port>` in the same file.
-The following example assumes a server running on `127.0.0.1` and on the default query port `25565`:
+The following example assumes a server running on :code:`127.0.0.1` and on the default query port :code:`25565`:

 .. code-block:: python